piecepackr/piecepackr/cran-comments.md

-* {piecepackr} was archived on 2025-10-15 since the 2025-10-09 submission that eliminated the **donttest** example ERROR was not processed by CRAN in six days.
+* {piecepackr} was archived on 2025-10-15 since the 2025-10-09 submission that eliminated the **donttest** example ERROR was not processed by CRAN in time.

-* Further changes in this submission to try to reduce false positive NOTES in auto-check:
+* Further changes in this submission to try to reduce "false positive" NOTES in auto-check:

-  + Fewer URL links to Wikipedia in the README
+  + Fewer URL links to Wikipedia in the README.
-  + Skip running `piece()` and `piece_mesh()` examples on CRAN
+  + Skip running `piece()` and `piece_mesh()` examples on CRAN instead of wrapping them with `\donttest{}`.

 **Test environments**